 The secret to answering this question perfectly is having a prepared “elevator pitch” that tells them enough about you to feel like they are getting to know you, but not so much that they are checking their watch.
 Tie it to the job you are interviewing for by figuring out how you arrived at the point you are in your career and then tell a short story about that.
 Here is a great article with different examples of how to not go whole life story when answering that question.

 You are a smart person, so don’t accidentally demonstrate otherwise by not doing your homework about the company and the job you are interviewing for.
 Hiring managers will definitely assume that you know a thing or two about their business, industry, and the work you will be performing should you be hired.
 They may also assume you are a fan of their business and respect it in some way, so you should also know what attracted you to the job and what you admire about their product/service.

 Don’t #4: Blow it Upon Arrival

 It is always best to stay on the safe side when deciding what to wear to an interview.
-When in doubt, (really just always) where a suit or a dress/jacket to a job interview.
+When in doubt, (really just always) wear a suit or a dress/jacket to a job interview.
 If the company appears to have a relaxed culture or a creative environment, still wear the suit, but add some flare like a necklace or tie that shows your fun/creative/relaxed side.
-You will never be faulted for dressing respectfully at an interview, however if you show up in jeans, you might have an answer to the “Why haven’t they called yet?” question afterward.
+You will never be faulted for dressing respectfully at an interview, however, if you show up in jeans, you might have an answer to the “Why haven’t they called yet?” question afterward.
 Also, don’t. be. late.